 Copyright law (Title 17, U.S. Code) governs the making of photocopies or other reproductions of copyrighted materials.
 In accepting photocopies to be placed in the Reserve Materials Collection, library staff assume any photocopies have been made in compliance with Fair Use provisions of Section 107.
 It is the responsibility of the person placing items on reserve to obtain permission from copyright owners to photocopy in excess of Fair Use guidelines.
 For more information, please see Copyright Information for Course Reserves.

-The Course Reserves Collection is a place of the library where faculty can place high demand items in a central location.
-This collection includes both library owned and faculty owned items such as books, DVDs, digital cameras, study guides, and more.
+The Course Reserves Collection is a place of the library where instructors can place high demand items in a central location.
+Materials must be owned by the Livingston Lord Library, Tri-College Libraries, or the instructor.
+Items obtained through Interlibrary Loan cannot be placed on reserve.
 Instructors placing materials on reserve are responsible for obtaining copyright permission when necessary.
 Limited loan periods ensure that the students enrolled in a particular course have easy access to whatever information resource their professor wants them to use.
 The library's Course Reserves Collection is located behind the Main Circulation Desk.

 Complete the Reserve Request List form (must have Adobe Acrobat Reader to use the online format) for each course and bring it along with the items to the Circulation Desk.
 Examples of student coursework must have the signed Permission to Use Student Work form.These forms can also be obtained at the desk.
 Reserve requests will be processed in the order they are received.
 Please allow 2-5 business days for processing.
 We prefer that faculty (or their student assistants) retrieve library materials that are to be placed on reserve.
 Note that any faculty owned items will have a Reserve call number, barcode, and loan period label affixed to it.
 Once processing is finished, a copy of the form with be returned with the assigned Reserve call numbers.
 For questions, contact Cori Edgerton at 218-477-2342 or firstname.lastname@example.org.